bjorkstromm/martinbjorkstrom.com/input/posts/2020-09-02-migrating-wcf-to-grpc.md

 _This chapter is based on the ["Migrate WCF duplex services to gRPC"](https://docs.microsoft.com/en-us/dotnet/architecture/grpc-for-wcf-developers/migrate-duplex-services) section in Microsoft's documentation.
 Please read that guide for a better understanding of the original WCF service._

-Now that we have covered the basics with migrating WCF services to gRPC using protobuf-net.Grpc, we can look at some more complicated samples using gRPC streaming.
+Now that we have covered the basics with migrating WCF services to gRPC using protobuf-net.Grpc, we can look at some more complicated samples using streaming gRPC services.

-## Migrating the Data Contracts and Service Contracts
+## Server streaming RPC

 In this chapter we are going to look at the SimpleStockPriceTicker, which is a duplex service for which the client starts the connection with a list of stock symbols, and the server uses the callback interface to send updates as they become available.
 The WCF service has a single method with no return type because it uses the callback interface `ISimpleStockTickerCallback` to send data to the client in real time.